 The cinema is currently not in good order due to the Corona situation: the movie theaters have closed, film releases have been postponed in many cases, as have the productions.
 Added to this is the strong competition from streaming providers, who not only defy the pandemic situation, but also report record numbers.

-To make matters worse, the director of the renowned Oberhausen International Short Film Festival, Lars Henrik Gass, has spoken out and warned of the destruction of the cinema: "If we do not act quickly now, there will be nothing left of the cinema that needs to be preserved" , said Gass to the Berlin daily newspaper “nd.Der Tag”.
+To make matters worse, the director of the renowned Oberhausen International Short Film Festival, Lars Henrik Gass, has now spoken out and warned against the destruction of the cinema: "If we don't act quickly now, there will be nothing left of the cinema that could be preserved." , Gass told the Berlin daily newspaper “nd.Der Tag”.

 Cinema: Audience numbers plummeted over the years

-Lars Henrik Gass comments: "Even before the Corona, people tried to save the business models of film at the expense of the cinemas."
-The number of viewers has plummeted dramatically over the past few years.
+Lars Henrik Gass comments: "Even before Corona, attempts were being made to save the film's business model at the expense of the cinemas."
+The number of viewers has fallen dramatically over the past few years.

 Should cinemas open in the spring, the new offshoot of James Bond should have attracted visitors to the cinemas.
 However, the film launch was postponed again.

 Attendance at the cinema has steadily decreased over the past few decades.
 According to Statista figures, around 180 million visitors per year streamed into German cinemas at the turn of the millennium, in 2019 it was only 113 million and thus significantly fewer.